libspng/png-restart-marker/RATIONALE.md

 therefore it is not safe to ignore and should be treated as a recoverable error.

 The last segment is excluded from the rule because it can be safely ignored.

+## Why are interlaced images not supported?

+Interlaced images are typically used where bandwidth is limited and parallel decoding is not possible, due to its very limited use cases it was deemed not worth the added complexity.

+It is not practical to support interlaced images, deinterlacing would require locks to prevent concurrent reads and writes to the same row.

+Ignoring some corner cases with extremely small images it is possible to split an interlaced image into two segments, because the last pass is always the bottom half the image, which is technically not interlaced.

+If an interlaced image were to be split into two segments the default segmentation method would calculate the size of the bottom half to the same dimensions and allow parallel decoding with deinterlacing, this is the only known feasible use case.

+## Why a segment count entry?

+Although it is possible for the number of `Offset` entries to be derived from the length of the chunk as is done for some of the standard PNG chunks it would be awkward for segmentation type 1 to use dummy `Offset`'s to signal the same.

+If segmentation type 1 were to be dropped from a future version then the segment count entry would also be removed.

+## Why restrict the filter types for the first scanline?

+To guarantee predictable performance and memory usage, the restrictions also limit complexity, reducing the attack surface of the decoder.

+A decoder with optimal memory usage holds two scanlines in memory for defiltering, usually the processed image rows go into an application-managed buffer.
+Aside from a few, small and fixed-size buffers no additional memory is allocated.

+If segments were allowed to reference the previous segment's last scanline then a simple parallel decoder would have to wait for the previous segment to finish, defeating the purpose of parallel decoding.
+Not only would decompression have to finish on the previous segment but defiltering too, defiltering would require the previous scanline to be defiltered first.

+Although it is possible to allocate more memory to buffer the uncompressed segment it would mean additional complexity for most implementations which is undesirable for decoders and worker threads would still have to wait for defiltering to finish on the previous segment.